Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Abstract

 \section{Abstract}

-As future tasks in networked systems are increasingly relying on collaborative execution among distributed devices, trust has become an essential tool for securing both reliable collaborators and task-specific resources.
-However, the diverse requirements of different tasks, the limited information of task owners on others, and the complex relationships among networked devices pose significant challenges to achieving timely and accurate trust evaluation of potential collaborators for meeting task-specific needs.
-To address these challenges, this paper proposes Trust-as-a-Service (TaaS), a novel paradigm that encapsulates complex trust mechanisms into a unified, system-wide service.
-This paradigm enables efficient utilization of distributed trust-related data, need-driven trust evaluation service provision, and task-specific collaborator organization.
-To realize TaaS, we develop an agentic AI-based framework as the enabling platform by leveraging the Model Context Protocol (MCP).
-The central server-side agent autonomously performs trust-related operations in accordance with specific task requirements, delivering the trust assessment service to all task owners through a unified interface.
-Meanwhile, all device-side agents expose their capabilities and resources via MCP servers, allowing devices to be dynamically discovered, evaluated, engaged, and released, thereby forming task-specific collaborative units.
+As future networked systems increasingly rely on collaborative task execution among distributed devices, trust becomes essential for identifying reliable collaborators whose capabilities and resources match task-specific needs.
+However, diverse task needs, limited task-owner knowledge, and complex inter-device relationships make it challenging to evaluate the trustworthiness of potential collaborators and to select suitable collaborators for task completion.
+To address these challenges, this paper proposes Trust-as-a-Service (TaaS), an intelligent collaboration orchestration paradigm that enables trust evaluation and collaborator selection to be autonomously tailored to different task needs.
+To realize TaaS, we develop a Model Context Protocol (MCP)-aided agentic AI framework.
+The central server-side agent autonomously performs trust-related operations according to task-specific needs and delivers trust assessment services to task owners through a unified interface.
+Meanwhile, device-side agents expose their capabilities and resources via MCP servers, allowing devices to be dynamically discovered, evaluated, engaged, and released to form task-specific collaborative units.
 Experimental results demonstrate that the proposed TaaS achieves 100\% collaborator selection accuracy, along with high reliability and resource-efficient task completion.